Avinal Kumar

 About

-- Linux Enthusiast Fedora daily driver, Arch tinkerer
+- Self-hosting Fedora daily driver, homelab everything

 Tools & Stack

-- Languages Go, Python, Elm, C/C++
+- Languages C/C++, Go, Bash

 Activity